stratastor/rodent/docs/INSTALLATION.md

 ## Overview

-Rodent is a StrataSTOR node agent that manages ZFS-based storage systems.
+Rodent is a Strata node agent that manages ZFS-based storage systems.
 This guide covers the installation process for Ubuntu 24.04+ systems.

 ## Quick Start